Skip Navigation

 Colorectal Cancer Symptoms and Risks

 Colorectal cancer often starts as polyps or small growths in the colon or rectum.
 These abnormal growths are common and often don’t turn into cancer.
-Doctors can’t predict which polyps will turn into cancer, so the American Cancer Society has established guidelines for people age 45 and over to have regular colorectal screenings.
+Doctors can’t predict which polyps will turn into cancer, so the American Cancer Society has established screening guidelines.
+In response to the increase in younger people with colon cancer, the latest recommendation is for people age 45 and over to have regular colorectal screenings.

 Regular colon cancer screening helps prevent colorectal cancer by finding and removing precancerous polyps before they turn into cancer.
 Screening can also help detect colorectal cancer early, while it’s still small and before it’s spread.